guivin/dotfiles/README.md

 # guivin's dotfiles

 Here is my daily configuration.
-I use MacOS, so I can only guarantee dotfiles will work on a Mac.
+I use MacOS, so I can only guarantee dotfiles will work on a Mac even if I use it sometimes on Linux.

 ## Installation (on MacOS)